-Fred DiCostanzo, EdD, is assistant teaching professor in the Health Administration department in the College of Nursing and Health Professions at Drexel University.
+Fred DiCostanzo, EdD, is assistant clinical professor in the Health Administration department in the College of Nursing and Health Professions at Drexel University.
 He holds a BS in healthcare administration, MA in organization management, EdD in educational leadership and a diploma in nursing.

 DiCostanzo began his career as a registered nurse, gaining clinical experience in medical-surgical, emergency and psychiatric nursing.
 He has held various leadership positions in healthcare including first line supervisor, financial manager and chief nursing officer.

 For nearly twenty years, DiCostanzo worked in the healthcare publishing industry for Nursing Spectrum magazine (later Gannett Healthcare Group and Nurse.com).
 He helped to launch the Philadelphia/Tri-State Edition of Nursing Spectrum and served as its executive director before being promoted to the corporate position of senior operations officer and later executive vice president of human resources.

 DiCostanzo came to Drexel University in 2005 as an adjunct instructor in the health services administration program; in 2011, he accepted the position of director of college operations and business development for the College of Nursing and Health Professions and, in 2013 he joined the health administration department as full time faculty.
 Specializations include organizational leadership, management of health services, group dynamics and human resources.

 Association of University Programs in Health Administration (AUPHA)